Fuse (Everything but the Girl album): Promotion

 The album was preceded by four singles, the first of them being the celebrated "Nothing Left to Lose".
 EBTG announced they wouldn't play live but participated in many interviews and live Q&As events.
 The only live performance was recorded without public at BBC's Maida Vale studios in April 2023 and released digitally later in August, and physically for Record Store Day in April 2024.

 "Nothing Left to Lose", "Run a Red Light" and "No One Knows We're Dancing" were accompanied by a trilogy of music videos directed by Charlie Di Placido (known for his work with Kojey Radical and Jungle), while "Run A Red Light" had an extra video recorded at the Maida Vale Session and directed by Edward Bishop.
 "Nothing Left to Lose" and "Caution to the Wind" were also remixed by Four Tet and Fka Flash and released as EPs.
+Everything but the Girl released "Run a Red Light (Logistics Remix)", along with a dub version of the track, on 28 August 2026.
+It was also released as a limited edition 12" black and red dust vinyl by Hospital Records.

 Commercial reception

 First single "Nothing Left to Lose" received radio rotation and entered several component charts, but missed the Official Singles Charts.
 It peaked at N° 1 at the Vinyl Singles Chart, N° 2 at the Physical Singles Chart, N° 40 at the Singles Sales Chart, N° 60 at the Singles Download Chart.

 During its release week middle-week chart Fuse was leading for a N° 1 position at the Official Albums Chart, but eventually peaked at N° 3, behind A Kiss for the Whole World by Enter Shikari and Live with the BBC Philharmonic Orchestra by The 1975, and top 5 in several component charts.
 The album is their highest entry on the UK album charts to date.